 Cushioning has always been the calling card of our Glycerin shoes, including DNA LOFT v3 in the latest models.
 Designed for track and road running, Glycerin shoes provide super soft cushioning, neutral support for supinators (as opposed to overpronators), and air mesh uppers for a secure, comfortable fit.

 Comfort is a key component of our best-selling running shoe.
 With soft, balanced cushioning in an updated midsole and smooth transitions from landing to toe-off, this shoe will help you ghost your shin splints as you go from striding to gliding.
 We've also improved the fit of the upper for distraction-free comfort mile after mile.

-An established favorite for more than 20 years, our Adrenaline running shoes offer soft landings on even the toughest roads.
-They're also packed with comfort-enhancing innovations, including a 100% DNA LOFT midsole and our GuideRails® technology that keeps excess movement in check to support your feet, knees, and hips even when you get tired.
+An established favourite for more than 20 years, our Adrenaline running shoes offer soft landings on even the toughest roads.
+They're also packed with comfort-enhancing innovations, including a 100% DNA LOFT midsole and our GuideRails® technology that keeps excess movement in check to support your feet, knees and hips even when you get tired.

 Hit your stride in some running shoes against shin splints

 Whether you've already had shin splints or you simply want to avoid them as you ramp up your training, the right shoe will make all the difference.
 In fact, the more miles you begin to run, the more important it is to take every possible step to stay healthy and comfortable.

 Your choice of shin splint running shoe is completely down to your preference, but you can rest (and run) assured that every Brooks shoe is lab-proven and runner-tested for you to run happy.
 Just remember that nothing lasts forever—you should replace your shoes with a fresh pair every 400 miles!

 More gains, less pain, and good riddance to shin splints.
 Check out other informative articles in our pain prevention series, as well as a wealth of running tips, insights, and advice on our blog.